 ALWAYS follow the 3-2-1 rule.
 Min 3hrs sleep per day, Min 2 meals per day, Min 1 shower per day.
 Time is an illusion in Vegas, it’s very easy to forget self-care and end up a broken (and smelly) mess by Sunday.

-If you’ve never done Vegas before, the entire place is designed to suck money from you without noticing.
+If you’ve never done Vegas before, the entire place is designed to suck money (and time) from you without noticing.
 It gets expensive quickly.

 Weed is legal in Vegas, selling it to tourist is much more complicated, the big shiney dispensaries on the strip are selling stuff with 0 THC.
 If smoking is your thing, get advice from the local hackers.

 Vegas caters for every vice, but most of them are still illegal and you risk arrest and/or extortion.
 Remember the rule above, Vegas is all about sucking your wallet dry any way it can.